yunseok19/comp423-course-notes/docs/tutorials/go-setup.md

 - **Visibility**: Public

 (C) Do **not** initialize the repository with a README, .gitignore, or license.

+!!! note
+    Ensure the .devcontainer directory is at the root level of your project.

 (D) Click **Create Repository**.
 ### Step 3.
 Link your Local Repository to GitHub